Search Engine

 Wildcards

-Wildcard characters are useful when searching for records using the TASS.web search engine.
+Wildcard characters are helpful when searching for records using the TASS.web search engine.

 Wildcards may also be used with operators.